weecology/DeepLidar/README.md

 This codebase is constantly evolving and improving.
 To access the code at the time of publication, see Releases.
 The results of the full model can be found on our [comet page](https://www.comet.ml/bw4sz/deeplidar/2645e41bf83b47e68a313f3c933aff8a).

-## Data

-See the data repo: https://github.com/weecology/NeonTreeEvaluation
-* With the exception of the two hand annotated tiles that are too big to fit on github.
-See README of that repo.
-Data from [SJER](https://www.neonscience.org/field-sites/field-sites-map/SJER) were used in the first publication.
-We are happy to share any data, any time.